 In 2018 DevOps has become an enterprise concern

-It would seem that the argument for DevOps has largely been won.
+So it would seem that the argument for DevOps has largely been won.
 It is certainly no longer considered a flash in the pan.
 In 2018 DevOps has become an enterprise concern, and there's no going back now.

-DevOps (and more generally Agile) can sometimes be met with bewilderment on the part of the business or end users, particularly if they are used to receiving their software fully polished with all bells and whistles functional from the start.
+DevOps (and more generally Agile) is sometimes met with bewilderment on the part of the business or end users, particularly if they are used to receiving their software fully polished with all bells and whistles functional from the start.
 A barebones MVP delivered without explanation will seem like a step backwards.

-While a certain amount of enthusiasm is vital to get the board interested enough to support DevOps, overplaying that hand can something backfire in the form of unrealistic expectations.
+While a certain amount of enthusiasm is vital to get the board interested enough to support DevOps, overplaying that hand can backfire in the form of unrealistic expectations.
 Finally there can be friction within the IT department itself as the old roles are changed.
-However, Computing's research found a positive picture, with expectations being met overall.
+However, Computing's research found a positive picture, with expectations were being met overall.